 Yes we use breath, asanas to assist in the exploration of what’s most natural to you.
 We enquire and attend to facts, exploring bodily sensation and breath.

 The goal of our exploration is not a relaxed or healthy body or even a more sensitive body but to know the perceiver of the body.

 Usually health and vitality arise much more when all the energy that has been compressed by getting stuck in form has been liberated into the totality by our enquiries and explorations.
 You may discover your vibrational frequency changes with space because we free ourselves from being stuck in form.

 Students have said these Kashmir workshops are liberating because tension seems to melt away.
 The tension of thinking I am inside a small, separate ‘body thing’ melts as I enjoy being once again boundless, airy and light, full of energy and full of the world.
 You can allow your energy to fully expand to its natural dimensions.

 The experience of fundamental Openness is very natural and familiar; just as we were when we were children, spontaneous and relaxed, creative and very playful.

 You see really what’s happened is consciousness is liberated.

+“I myself have no idea or sensation of my body being limited.
 Whether my eyes are open or closed, I am everywhere, expanded in space.
 I cannot say how many meters or how far this expanded body stretches.” -Jean Klein

 Ramana Maharshi, the great Indian sage was acknowledged by Zen monks, and the highest yogis in India as a great teacher.
 Trusted by millions of people in India as one of the greatest mystical teachers of the century said that liberation, (which is the seeing who you really are) is the easiest thing in the whole world.